Nadie oyó gritar: Plot

 They finally arrive at the lake and take Elisa's boat to the middle of the lake.
 Miguel sinks the body in the lake as planned, but Elisa manages to turn the tables on her abductor who falls into the water.
 She could easily kill him, but decides not to do it in the end.
 As they enter Elisa's house on the lake's shore, Miguel meets Tony, Elisa's own younger lover who she supports.
 A homoerotic tension is apparent between the two half naked men.
 Tony goes swimming, leaving Miguel and Elisa alone as the sexual attraction between Elisa and her abductor grows.

-Elisa and Miguel comeback to their apartment building in Madrid.
+Elisa and Miguel come back to their apartment building in Madrid.
 At night, they go out together to a club carrying on an affair.
 At the club, they see Tony again.
 Elisa confesses that he is her lover.
 Nevertheless, attracted to Miguel, back in her apartment, she has sex with him.
 When she wakes up the next morning, she finds Miguel in her bed brutally killed.
 Initially Elisa does not know what had happened, but Nuria explains that she was not the woman whose body was thrown in the lake, that was actually Miguel's lover.
 Nuria confesses that while Elisa was sound sleep with the help of sleeping pills, she killed her unfaithful husband.
 As Elisa has now experience disposing of a body, Nuria asks her to help her which Elisa is willing to do.